Let me guess…

 When you take your “cigarette” break to stare out of the window, switch on the sound of rain.

-Being a blogger isn’t about conforming to the norms.
+Being a professional writer isn’t about conforming to the norms.

 Don’t feel the pressure to be like your hero bloggers.
 You have to stand out on the web.
 You have to be YOU.

 Accept you’re a misfit.
 Just like me.
-Just like Jon.
+And just like Jon.
 Just like all other bloggers.

 Be yourself.
 Enjoy yourself.
 Because your enthusiasm is contagious.

-Is your wish to be original causing your writer’s block?
+Is your quest for an original idea causing your writer’s block?

 Learn how to steal ideas and make them your own.
-Snatch post ideas from different writers, but don’t copy outright.
+Snatch post ideas from famous writers, but don’t copy outright.

 Read widely.
 Mix ideas from scientists and artists.
 Plunder quote books.